varma-prasad/IPL-Analytics/README.md

 # IPL-Analytics
-Analytics of IPL from 2008 to 2023 by Power BI Dashboard Link: [Press this link to go to power BI Dashboard](https://app.powerbi.com/view?r=eyJrIjoiOWEzYjk1MzgtNzZjMC00YWIyLWFiMGEtMWNiODQyZmMzOTEwIiwidCI6IjZhYjJkZTAwLTYxZjYtNDVmYS1iZmM4LTcxYTY4MDUwYjg0NyJ9)
+Analytics of IPL from 2008 to 2023 by Power BI.
+Dashboard Link: [Press this link to go to power BI Dashboard](https://app.powerbi.com/view?r=eyJrIjoiOWEzYjk1MzgtNzZjMC00YWIyLWFiMGEtMWNiODQyZmMzOTEwIiwidCI6IjZhYjJkZTAwLTYxZjYtNDVmYS1iZmM4LTcxYTY4MDUwYjg0NyJ9)

 ## Table of Contents